mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-trimming-filtering.md

 ## FASTQ FILE OUTPUTS

 Now let's have a look at the 2 other outputs :
 - Trimmomatic on collection X: paired
 - Trimmomatic on collection X: unpaired

 ## What the two Trimmomatic outputs are
 paired: Contains reads where both mates survived trimming.
 Usually a paired dataset/collection with two files per sample: forward_paired and reverse_paired.
 Use these for any downstream tool that expects paired‑end input (mappers, pair‑aware assemblers).
 Order is preserved so mate 1 and mate 2 still correspond.

 unpaired: Contains reads whose mate was discarded but the read itself passed trimming.
 Typically a single‑end dataset/collection (one file per sample) holding these leftover reads.
 These reads cannot be used as mates but can be used as single‑end input (e.g., single‑end mapping or as extra reads in assemblers).
-Why reads go to each output

 ## Why reads go to each output
 If both R1 and R2 pass filters → both go to paired.
 If one mate is discarded (too short/too low quality) but the other passes → the passing mate goes to unpaired and its partner (failed) is not kept.
 If both mates are discarded → neither appears in outputs.

+## Conclusion
 We have just successfully run Trimmomatic on our data collection !
 From now on, we will only keep the paired collection.